navee2/Summary-of-Books/CS Concepts/Clean Architechture/Section II- Starting With the bricks: Programming Paradigms.md

 Three paradigms are:-
 - Structured Programming - imposes discipline on direct transfer of control
 - Object - Oriented Programming - imposes discipline on indirect transfer of control
-- Functional Programming - imposes discipline on assignment<br>
+- Functional Programming - imposes discipline on assignment

 Each paradigm removes capabilities from the programmer.
 Paradigm tell us what not to do, more than they tell us what to do.
 These paradigms align with the three big concerns of architecture: functions, separation of components, and data management.

 # Chapter 4:- Structured Programming